by Luke Wayne

 "When brothers live together and one of them dies and has no son, the wife of the deceased shall not be married outside the family to a strange man.
 Her husband’s brother shall go into her and take her to himself as wife and perform the duty of a husband’s brother to her.
 It shall be that the firstborn whom she bears shall assume the name of his dead brother, so that his name will not be blotted out from Israel.
 But if the man does not desire to take his brother’s wife, then his brother’s wife shall go up to the gate to the elders and say, ‘My husband’s brother refuses to establish a name for his brother in Israel; he is not willing to perform the duty of a husband’s brother to me.’
 Then the elders of his city shall summon him and speak to him.
 And if he persists and says, ‘I do not desire to take her,’ then his brother’s wife shall come to him in the sight of the elders, and pull his sandal off his foot and spit in his face; and she shall declare, ‘Thus it is done to the man who does not build up his brother’s house.’
 In Israel his name shall be called, ‘The house of him whose sandal is removed’" (Deuteronomy 25:5-10).

 Today, many people have a lot of trouble truly grasping the matters of family name, inheritance, household honor, and similar considerations involved in this scenario.
 It is a civil law deeply connected with the concerns of Old Testament Israel in the promised land given to them, not a universal law for all peoples at all times.
-Even here, though, is there anything that offers a definition of marriage itself?
+Even here, though, is there anything that offers a new definition of marriage itself?
 The wife is still a woman.
 She is taking a new husband only because her former husband has died.
 Her former husband was a man.
 Her new husband is to be a "close brother," so by definition a man.
-We might balk at requiring these people to marry one another, but the marriage is by definition still the same concept of marriage.
+We might balk at requiring these people to marry one another, but the marriage is, by definition, still the same concept of marriage.
 It is still one man and one woman entering a covenant bond and forming a household intended for life.

 The same reasoning should be applied to the other Old Testament laws as well.
 They often require people to marry in situations that seem unusual to us, but when you ask what they mean by the word "marry" in any of these contexts, you come back to the very same definition of the word.

-The Bible does, indeed, hold to only one definition of marriage, and while that definition certainly allows a variety of customs and legal applications in differing contexts, there are things it plainly does not allow.
+The Bible does, indeed, hold to only one definition of marriage, and while that definition certainly allows a certain variety of customs and legal applications in differing contexts, there are many things it plainly does not allow.
 Things like a man marrying another man, or a woman marrying another woman, and two men and three women all marrying each other in one big marriage, or a man marrying his goldfish, or a woman marrying the color blue.
-All of these things are incoherent and outside of the clear definition of marriage given by God in Scripture, and a Christian simply cannot support such redefinition of what God instituted for all mankind from the very beginning.
+All of these things are incoherent and outside of the clear definition of marriage given by God in Scripture, and a Christian simply cannot support such a redefinition of what God instituted for all mankind from the very beginning.